Oallen234/hand-in/README.md

 Templates are used to display the navigation bar, the filter, the bottom display section, the header information and waiting list.

-## Work in Progress

-The following features are currently under development:
+### In Development
 - Search bar functionality
 - Filter functionality
-- Allowing the user to edit and delete their account
+- User account management (edit/delete)
-- The carousel on homepage that can scroll would like it to be clickable and have products in it.
+- Interactive product carousel on homepage

-# Not functioning
-- Ability to add products to basket or anything in that direction
+### Planned Features
+- Shopping basket functionality